-In a dense smartphone market like India, not every consumer looks to buy a smartphone that is best or gives the max value of of its cost.
-Some of us look for smartphones that come at affordable price and serve the purpose of a smartphone.
+In a dense smartphone market like India, not every consumer is looking to buy a smartphone that comes outfitted with the latest tech.
+Some of us are looking for smartphones that come at an affordable price and just serve the purpose.

 If you count the number of smartphones selling in the market right now, it might take you a day or two to list each and every smartphone available.
-To make it easier to choose the best one for yourself, we compile the best smartphones under different price categories.
-Out of all the odd categories, the most frequently searched is of phones under Rs 10,000, and here are the best ones you can find under this range.
+To make it easier to choose the best one for yourself, here we have compiled the best smartphones under Rs 10,000.